 The Orthodox Church may be more than 2000 years old, but we live now, by holding on to Traditional Christian teachings.
 We live in and are part of the 21st Century.
 Glory to God!

-How did we learn about the Church?
-By being part of the community.
-So, we await — to welcome you.
+How do we learn about the Church?
+By being part of the community, so we wait to welcome you.

 In Christ,